One of the most frustrating things that happen when browsing a website is unexpected layout changes on a page.

 Dimensionless Images and SVGs

-Images are another very common cause of unexpected layout shifts, especially when dealing with dimensionless images—images that don’t have fixed width and height.
+Images are another very common cause of layout shifts, especially dimensionless images – those without fixed width and height.

 Images are usually loaded after textual content, as images have larger file sizes compared to HTML and CSS.

-To solve this, you need to define the desired width and height in the SVG image code.
-This way, the SVG will load with the exact dimensions you want, preventing undesirable layout shifts.
+The fix is to define width and height directly in the SVG code.
+This ensures the SVG loads at the exact dimensions you want.

 Here’s an example of SVG without defined dimensions.
 After opening the SVG in a text editor and adding the following width and height you can see the same SVG image with the dimensions we specified.
 Pay attention to the added width and height.